 (L) Skogsrå - Axel Ebbe, 1913 / 1930.
 Axel Ebbes konsthall, Trelleborg, Sweden.

 "The girl to the right is Uma Thurman’s grandmother Birgit Holmquist, married Von Schleebrügge.
 The sculpture was originally made in 1913, but the artist changed the girl’s face in 1930 and used Uma Thurman’s grandmother Birgit as his model.
 Birgit later married a German baron in Berlin, but left Germany for Mexico during the war.
 Uma’s mother Nena Schlebrügge was born in Mexico City, and became a model like her mother, not for art but for fashion.
-Birgit returned to Germany in later years; she wanted to be buried in her hometown Trelleborg, so that’s where she rests now.Surely we can link this statue to the TBOTD since the description of the huldra matches descriptions of certain kinds of ghost-demons along the way to reincarnation (through the Sidpa Bardo) that come on like beautiful, inviting women writhing in sexual invitation, and when you get close enough to their sexual heat, they ensnare you and become ancient crones, then devouring fiends.
+Birgit returned to Germany in later years; she wanted to be buried in her hometown Trelleborg, so that’s where she rests now.Surely we can link the creature represented by this statue to both common reports of alien abductions (just using the parlance of their time, long before the events of 1947), and the TBOTD since the description of the huldra matches descriptions of certain kinds of ghost-demons along the way to reincarnation (through the Sidpa Bardo) that come on like beautiful, inviting women writhing in sexual invitation, and when you get close enough to their sexual heat, they ensnare you and become ancient crones, then devouring fiends.
 Seeing writhing sexual figures in flames or shadows on the wall while on LSD is common, and perhaps represents a less immersive version of this lesson, this parable for age and death, the way the invitation to life is always in the process of corrupting itself.
 Von Schlebrügge is perhaps the princess of this process, at least in a persona / mask wearer capacity and one can perhaps divulge from this that she is an immortal with a soul stretching back to her aeons as Isis herself.

 "A “skogsrå” (“rå” is pronounced “raw” and means watcher, “skogs” means “connected to/from to the forest”.
 Watcher of the forest, in other words) is both a beautiful wood nymph and an ugly hag at the same time.
 She lures people into the forest with her beautiful looks, and when they are too deep in to find their way back, she turns her back at them and then she looks just like a tree trunk.
 The charmed one is lost, deep in the forest.
 The skogsrå or huldra is mainly a trickster, not so much a demon.
 She can have sex with humans if she wants to, and if she does, they become silent and withdrawn afterwards, because then she has their soul.
 The skogsrå is also the ruler of all the animals in the forest. "(Source: The curator of the museum Axel Ebbes konsthall and genealogists Bo Lindwall & Gert Påhlsson.)